Updated on September 3rd, 2021 by Nikolaos Sismanis

 Source: 13F filings, author

-Altimeter held its Uber position constant based on its latest 13F filing, pausing its continuous buying.
+Altimeter trimmed its Uber position by 13% based on its latest 13F filing, pausing its continuous buying.

 Altimeter’s faith in Uber through such a large stake is remarkable, considering that the company is frequently facing regulatory setbacks.
 At the same time, management has failed to convince the market of a clear profitability roadmap.
 It’s also striking that Altimeter does not hold a single share in Uber’s rival Lyft (LYFT), in an effort to hedge its large bet.